 It takes a village to keep the SUNY Broome website up to date, and the MarCom team appreciates all who contribute and help keep it updated.
 Below are some basic tips to help keep your content accessible on the pages that you maintain.
 Please note that following these steps alone does not necessarily mean that your website is compliant, but these are best practices intended to help you reach that goal.

-- For an accessibility checkup of the pages you maintain, please contact the Webmaster at firstname.lastname@example.org
+- For an accessibility checkup of the pages you maintain, please contact MarCom at email@example.com

-- To express an accessibility concern about a page on our website, please use our Web Edits form.
+- To express an accessibility concern about a page on our website, please use our Web Accessibility Reporting Form.

 Expand each area below for more details.